uken/fluent-plugin-elasticsearch/README.md

 logstash_dateformat %Y.%m. # defaults to "%Y.%m.%d"
 ```

-**time_key**
+### time_key

-By default, when inserting records in logstash format, @timestamp is dynamically created with the time at log ingestion.
+By default, when inserting records in Logstash format, @timestamp is dynamically created with the time at log ingestion.
 If you'd like to use a custom time.
 Include an @timestamp with your record.

 ```
 {"@timestamp":"2014-04-07T000:00:00-00:00"}